luchoxiii/Deep-Learning/README.md

 # Deep-Learning
-Books and proyect of DeepLearing
+Books and proyect of DeepLearing and IA